pekrau/adhoc/README.md

 the built-in account 'anonymous' is used.
 All its tasks are publicly available, and only public databases are available to it.

+Accounts and teams are administered in the WhoYou system.
 Contact the administrator of the server to obtain your own account.

 ### RESTful interface